 Odell, Clinton – Student of Eloise Butler and a benefactor of the Garden (2002)

-Past History by Year – A year chart of links to the ongoing work-in-progress of the history of the Eloise Butler Wild Flower Garden and of The Friends of the Wild Flower Garden
+Past History by Year – A year chart of links to the history of the Eloise Butler Wild Flower Garden and of The Friends of the Wild Flower Garden

 Restoration of Hepatica Hill – Curator Susan Wilkins explains the background of Hepatica Hill.
 (Winter 2005)